Species Minimum Size Possession Limit Possession Season Lake Whitefish

 The regulations in this table apply to fishing on the Great Lakes for the following species: Atlantic salmon, brook trout (Note 2), brown trout, Chinook salmon, coho salmon, lake trout (Note 4), pink salmon, rainbow trout (steelhead) and splake (Note 4).

-Great Lakes Trout & Salmon Regulations (*Note 1) Water Body Minimum Size Daily Possession Limit (*notes 2,3,4) Open All Year: (Note 4)
+Great Lakes Trout & Salmon Regulations (Note 1) Seasons by Water Type Minimum Size Daily Possession Limit (Notes 2, 3, 4) Open All Year: (Note 4)

 L. Superior, L. Michigan, L. Erie, L. Huron, L. St. Clair, St. Marys R., St. Clair R. and Detroit R.